phenoscape/charaparser-unsupervised/README.md

 ** role: the role of the word-POS pair.
 There are several legal values.
     "" - the role is unknown
     "*" - the word has been marked from "unknown" to "known" in the unknown word collection, but the role has not been determined yet.
-    "-" - the word in the word-POS pair is a head noun.
+    "-" - the word in the word-POS pair is a head noun (main noun).
     "_" - the word in the word-POS pair is a modifier prior to a head noun.
     "+" - the word has more than one roles, mark it as "*" (What is a head noun? in the leading word list, the last noun is the head noun, and the words prior to it are modifiers.)